brianna-boughner/pizza-order-app/README.md

 ## Architecture

-The main components are the following classes:
+The main components are the following classes, these are the classes to be edited if any changes are made:

 MainActivity.java, which extends AppCompatActivity